Canada men's national under-19 basketball team

-The Canada men's national under-19 basketball team represents Canada in international under-18 and under-19 (under age 18 and under age 19) basketball competitions.
+The Canada men's national under-18 and under-19 basketball team represents Canada in international under-18 and under-19 basketball competitions.
 They are overseen by Canada Basketball, the governing body for basketball in Canada.

 The 2017 team won the Canadian Press Team of the Year Award, becoming the first basketball team to win the award.

 A prominent member was RJ Barrett who helped his country win the 2017 FIBA Under-19 Basketball World Cup, where he became the tournament's MVP.
 The head coach Roy Rana in later years would become an NBA assistant coach and Head Coach of the Egyptian men's national basketball team.